nomasters/nomasters.io/site/content/posts/killcord-alpha.md

 ### whats next

 So what's next with this project?
-Four answers to that: private audience, more storage and backend providers, and easier install tools, and a GUI.
+Four answers to that: private audience, more storage and backend providers, easier install tools, and a GUI.

 ### private audience

-Though killcord is designed to be as resilient as possible, very few folks will ever want or need public disclosure deadman's switch software.
-It will always be baked into the core of killcord.
+Though killcord is designed to be as resilient as possible, very few folks will ever want or need public disclosure deadman's switch software; it will always be baked into the core of killcord.
 With solid initial feedback and brainstorming with folks close to me a private audience feature seems to be at the top of the list.
 This is the idea that instead of releasing a payload publicly, your release has a targeted audience.
 One could imagine this being useful for activist groups with co-organizers, business partners and investors, or passing down documents to loved ones.
 I think the idea is really cool and I've got some ideas on what needs to be added to killcord to make this happen, which brings me to the next topic: storage and backend options.

 ### storage and backend providers

 With private audience features a project owner will want to identify their risk and threat models and this means that choosing a storage and backend that works best for their needs will be important.
-Imagine using [keybase](https://keybase.io/), [perkeep](https://perkeep.org/), [upspin](https://upspin.io/), [dropbox](https://www.dropbox.com/), or [google drive]() as the storage backend.
+Imagine using [keybase](https://keybase.io/), [perkeep](https://perkeep.org/), [upspin](https://upspin.io/), [dropbox](https://www.dropbox.com/), or [google drive](https://en.wikipedia.org/wiki/Google_Drive) as the storage backend.
 Imagine using another private backend self-hosted on your own servers or on a cloud provider like aws, or even just a simple versioned state-file in github, s3.
 I find the idea pretty exciting and I think th existing patterns of killcord would work quite nicely with pluggable providers

 ### easier install tools